East Sacramento Pedestrian Accident Lawyer

-It stands to reason that the faster a vehicle is traveling, the greater the injury the pedestrian suffers.
+It stands to reason that the faster a vehicle travels, the greater the injury the pedestrian suffers.
 Studies show that the risk of pedestrian injury at 17.1 mph is 10 percent.
 At 24.9 mph, the risk escalates to 25 percent, and at 40 mph, it reaches 75 percent.
-By the time the driver is traveling at 48.1 mph, the risk of severe injury or death reaches 90 percent.
+When the driver travels at 48.1 mph, the risk of severe injury or death reaches 90 percent.

 This is why many cities are lowering the speed limit on urban streets.
 In New York City, this tactic saved many lives.
 Pedestrian death rates dropped dramatically by lowering the speed limit, increasing enforcement, and promoting safer street design.Ways Pedestrians Can Improve Their Safety

 Pedestrians are vulnerable to severe injuries when struck by a motor vehicle.
 One way they can lower that risk is by being as safe as possible.
-Some ways in which they can do this is:
+Some ways in which they can do this are: